j201/blog/posts/evil-js-with-considered-somewhat-useful.md

 // 5
 ```

 So, since the `for` loop finished executing before the callbacks were executed, the value of `i` is 5 every time.
 In other languages, to get around this, you'd just add a block-scoped variable for each iteration of the loop.
 In fact, this can be done right now in Firefox, but won't be standard until ES6 (see Solution 1 below).
 So, the standard solution is to wrap the whole thing in an [IIFE](http://en.wikipedia.org/wiki/IIFE) (see Solution 2) which is widely supported, but adds a lot of visual noise.
-The other solution, is to use `with` to emulate a block scope (Solution 3):
+The other solution is to use `with` to emulate a block scope (Solution 3):

 ``` javascript
 // Solution 1 - Elegant, but not widely supported